rhoadesScholar/llm-experiments/src/llm_experiments/self_selective_amnesia/README.md

 - Expose the full `conversation` history to the model during each `word_choice` vs. the model is only given the expertimental `context`.
 - Actually elimate the tokens the model has selected vs. maintaining full vocabulary

-By asking the model to condense its capacity for semantic representation by eliminating superfluous words from its vocabulary, we aim to reveal the anchor points ffor the model's core schema(s).
-This is insipired by the approach to personality trait characterization created by ***(name? i think wrote in the 1960's?).
+By asking the model to condense its capacity for semantic representation by eliminating superfluous words from its vocabulary, we aim to reveal the anchor points for the model's core schema(s).